elben/elben.github.io-jekyll/_drafts/using-core-async-for-producer-consumer-systems.markdown

 (def out-chan (async/chan))
 ```

-Then we write our consumers.
-Using the `async/thread` macro, we put each consumer on its own thread so that they can do blocking takes and puts.
-We could use go threads here, which uses its own thread pool, but I've found that go threads result in less throughput than devoted consumer threads for CPU-heavy consumers.
+Then, using the `async/thread` macro, we put each consumer on its own thread so that they can do blocking takes and puts.
+We could use a go block here, which employs its own thread pool, but I've found that go threads result in less throughput than devoted consumer threads for CPU-heavy consumers.
+Our consumers look like this:

 ```clojure
 (defn start-async-consumers